abugid/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1 copy memory buffer from to the other
 2 look for a character in a string
-3 calculate lenght of initial segment consisting entirely of characters found in a substring
+3 calculate lenght of initial segment consisting entirely of characters found in a substring 4 looks the first instance of a character consisting of any characters in accept